 One for the Rogue

-Book 3 in the Bachelor Lords of London series
+Book 3 of the Bachelor Lords of London

 Lady Emmaline Crumbley has had a wretched year.
 Her elderly husband dropped dead without naming her in his will, and she’s been relegated to the life of dowager duchess at the age of 23.
 She has no wish to instruct a renegade viscount in respectability, but she is desperate to escape her greedy stepson, and Beau’s family makes her an offer she cannot refuse: teach the new lord to behave like a gentleman, and they’ll help her earn the new, self-sufficient life of her dreams.
 Emmaline agrees, only to discover that instructing the viscount is one thing, but resisting him is quite another.
 How can she teach manners to the rakish nobleman if he is determined to show her the thrill of scandal instead?

 No, allow me to go back.
 This is the tale of two half brothers, a distinction that does not affect the brothers as much as it creates a place for the story to begin.

 They were born deep in Wiltshire’s Deverill Valley, less than a mile from the River Wylye, in a crumbling manor house called Rossmore Court.

 Although the Rainsleigh title was ancient and the family lands entailed, the boys’ parents, Lord Franklin “Frankie” Courtland, the Viscount Rainsleigh, and his lady wife, Este, were not held in high esteem—not by their neighbors in Wiltshire nor by members of London’s haute ton.
 Instead, they were known mostly for their predilections: recklessness, coarseness, drunkenness, irresponsibility, and deep debt.